-Kurt Vonnegut wasn’t kidding when he wrote in his 1990 hilarious success Hocus Pocus, “I see no harm in telling young people to prepare for failure rather than success, since failure is the main thing that is going to happen to them.”
+Kurt Vonnegut wasn’t kidding when he wrote in his 1990 hilarious success Hocus Pocus, “I see no harm in telling young people to prepare for failure rather than success since failure is the main thing that is going to happen to them.”
 Vonnegut also said about life, quite famously, “When in doubt, castle.”

-Considering Vonnegut is a voice of a generation, and that he often gave speeches to students, his advice might not come off as particularly productive.
+Considering Vonnegut is a voice of a generation and that he often gave speeches to students, his advice might not come off as particularly productive.

 However, there are several important life lessons we can take from Vonnegut’s jaded, rather depressing words of wisdom.
-The most important being: there is no such thing as success if we don’t first consider failure.
+The most important being: there is no such thing as a success if we don’t first consider failure.

 This is a fact of human existence; perhaps the only way we can come to know success or happiness.